-Chiara: «In my opinion, even if I do not know how to explain it, it is the stroke of genius».
+Chiara: «In my opinion, even if I do not know how to explain it, it’s the stroke of genius».

-Arianna: «Yes, that idea that maybe initially is unrealizable and that then slowly takes shape.
-Chiara has intuitions, absurd visions, I understand them and I try to make them concrete and elegant.
-This is the starting point, but then there is a great work of meeting, clashing and modeling ».
+Arianna: «Yes really, an idea that maybe at first seems impossible, then slowly takes shape.
+Chiara has strong intuition and strange visions, I understand them and then try to make them concrete and elegant.
+This is only the starting point, because then there is discussion, confrontation and modeling to be done».

-Chiara: «We work much better when we are two because this is the mechanism that gives us strength».
+Chiara: «We work very well together because this is the mechanism that gives us our strength».

 Chiara: «Yes, absolutely».

-Arianna: “The inspiration of many services comes from some journeys we’ve had“.
+Arianna: “The inspiration for many of our projects has come from some of the trips we’ve had“.

-Chiara: «There are also cases in which the limits of a project are transformed into the peculiarity of the project itself.
-Or sometimes it’s all about synchronicity.
-As for “Out of the blue”, our work at the Salone del Mobile of two years ago.
-I found this laboratory that managed ancient photographic techniques, including cyanotype.
+Chiara: «There are also cases in which the limits of a project were incorporated and then used as the feature of the project itself.
+Sometimes it all just comes from synchronicity.
+Just like our project “Out of the blue”, at the Salone del Mobile, two years ago.
+I had found this laboratory that did ancient photographic techniques, including cyanotype.
 A technique that I loved right away.
-From there it came out the idea of setting a three-dimensional light, that is the characteristic and the main theme of all the work exhibited at the Salone del Mobile.
-This project was like putting many pieces together».
+From there, I had the idea of using a three-dimensional lighting effect, which became the characteristic and the main theme of all our work exhibited at the Salone del Mobile.
+This project brought many things together for us».

-Chiara: «Yes, let me tell you another example.
-Last year we were in Canada and we were in a recommended restaurant.
-Arriving there the place was busy, but they tell us to go in a speakeasy just around the corner.
-When we entered this place, we discovered a very 40s space, a sort of secret bar.
-And immediately we decided to create something like that at the Salone del Mobile, but with other aesthetic codes.
-From there the intuition for the bar of “Club Unseen” was born».
+Chiara: «Yes, I’ll give you another example.
+Last year when we were in Canada, we went to a restaurant which was recommended to us.
+When we arrived they told us there was no table available but they said they had a speakeasy just around the corner.
+When we entered this place, we discovered a sort of secret bar with a 1940’s mood.
+Immediately we decided to create something like that at the Salone del Mobile, but with a different aesthetic touch.
+From there arose the idea for the bar “Club Unseen”».

-The bar of “Club Unseen”, which is a part of the project of the last Fuorisalone, really impressed me.
-I had the feeling that there was a strong suggestion coming from the theater.
-It’s correct?
+The bar “Club Unseen”, which was a part of the project at the last Fuorisalone, really impressed me.
+It suggested to me the feeling of watching something at the theater.
+Is that correct?

-Arianna: «Yes, we wanted to theorize the concept of waiting, which is something that in a bar we never like to do.
-Nobody likes waiting for the cocktails, but we made the wait a strong point.
-Here is what Chiara meant a little while ago when she spoke of “making a limit a peculiarity”».
+Arianna: «Yes, we wanted to highlight the concept of waiting, which in a bar is something that we never like to do.
+Nobody likes waiting for cocktails, so we made the wait a show, a highlight.
+This is what Chiara meant a little while ago when she said “making the limits of a project a feature”».

-Did the creation of “Club Unseen” come from a partnership?
+Was the project for “Club Unseen” born from a partnership?

-Arianna: «No, the realization has been entrusted to a very good craftsman who works with glass».
+Arianna: «No, it’s our project but then entrusted to an excellent craftsman who works with glass».

-Chiara: “Many of the projects at the “Club Unseen ” have had a touch of handmade.
-I think especially of ceramics, for example.
-Because for us dexterity is a fundamental thing, just as the attention to details is part of our DNA».
+Chiara: “Many of the pieces at “Club Unseen ” have a touch of handmade craftsmanship.
+Especially for ceramics, for example, because for us expert dexterity is a fundamental thing, just as attention to detail for us, is part of our DNA».

-Arianna: «The passion for design is very old.
-I remember that already at school I cut out from the magazines the objects I liked to make some collages.
-As a child I read the magazines of my grandfather who was an interior designer.
-I always liked it».
+Arianna: «My passion for design has been there for a long time.
+I remember at school I would cut out objects I liked from magazines to make collages.
+As a child I used to read the magazines of my grandfather who was an interior designer.
+I’ve always liked it».

 Do you have a favorite design product?

-Arianna: «This question puts me in a crisis, because I do not have a favorite, but a thousand!
-A product that I really like is the Superleggera by Giò Ponti, because it is part of my domesticity, but in reality I do not have a favorite product.
-I would tell you one that changes every month, every year or every day».
+Arianna: «This question is very difficult for me, because I don’t have one favorite, but a thousand!
+But one product that I really like is the Superleggera by Giò Ponti, because it is part of my life, but in reality I don’t have a favorite product.
+I could tell you one but it changes every month, every year or every day».

 Milan has always been your base.
 Here you have studied and here you have decided to open your own studio.
-How and how much Milan affects your projects?
+In what way and how much does Milan affect your projects?

-Arianna: «Milan in these years is acquiring more awareness of itself.
-It is a less flashy city, more hidden than many others.
-It has so much history, but it is a working city that does not lose itself in telling itself».
+Arianna: «Milan over the last few years is acquiring more awareness for itself.
+It’s not such a showy city and is more hidden than many others.
+It has a lot of history, but generally it’s a working city that has a lot to say for itself».

 Your future plans?

-Chiara: «We are working on new retail spaces, including a flagship store in Bangkok for a well-known Thai brand.
-By 2019 we will complete a hotel in Paris.
+Chiara: «We are currently working on new retail spaces, including a flagship store in Bangkok for a well-known Thai brand.
+By 2019 we will have completed a hotel in Paris.
 We also have some very important private projects and we are collaborating with the Milan Fashion Week».